moserrya/knod/Readme.md

 Logging is enabled by default.
 The server will select an open ephemeral port at random if you pass in 0 as the port.

+Knod sanitizes the path on all requests and does not allow access to folders outside of the root directory where it is run.

 GET requests map suffixes into MIME types.
 Data is considered to be `application/octet-stream` if the content type is unrecognized.

 All data from PUT and POST requests is stored as JSON.
 If the pathway specified in the request does not exist, Knod will create it.